pablocael/pynear/README.md

 # Introduction

 PyNear is a python library, internally built in C++, for efficient KNN search using metric distance function such as L2 distance (see VPTreeL2Index) or Hamming distances (VPTreeBinaryIndex and BKTreeBinaryIndex) as well as other distance functions.
-It uses AVX2 instructions to optimize distance functions so to improve search performance.
+It uses AVX2 instructions to optimize search performance.

-PyNear aims providing different efficient algorithms for nearest neighbor search.
+PyNear aims on providing different efficient algorithms for nearest neighbor search.
 One of the differentials of PyNear is the adoption of [Vantage Point Tree](./docs/vptrees.md) in order to mitigate (up to some point) the curse of dimensionality for high dimensional features (see VPTree* indices for more information in [docs](./docs/README.md)).

 # Installation